kunovsky/Grape_on_rack_sqlite3/README.md

 Grape API on Rack Without ORM Using SQLite3
 ===========================================
-I decided to build a db backed grape api mounted on rack without using an ORM and configure the filesystem myself as well
+A simple example Grape Api mounted on rack without using an ORM.
+The database is Sqlite3 and I configured the file layout from scratch myself.

 #Instructions